1.1 Objectionable Content

 Apps should not include content that is offensive, insensitive, upsetting, intended to disgust, or in exceptionally poor taste.
 Examples of such content include:

-- 1.1.1 Defamatory or mean-spirited content, including references or commentary about religion, race, sexual orientation, gender, or other targeted groups, particularly if the app is likely to place a targeted individual or group in harm’s way.
+- 1.1.1 Defamatory, discriminatory, or mean-spirited content, including references or commentary about religion, race, sexual orientation, gender, national/ethnic origin, or other targeted groups, particularly if the app is likely to humiliate, intimidate, or place a targeted individual or group in harm’s way.
 Professional political satirists and humorists are generally exempt from this requirement.

 - 1.1.2 Realistic portrayals of people or animals being killed, maimed, tortured, or abused, or content that encourages violence.
 “Enemies” within the context of a game cannot solely target a specific race, culture, real government, corporation, or any other real entity.